 Title IX Complaints

-Students or parents/guardians should report their verbal or written Title IX complaint to a school administrator or the within six months from the date the alleged incident occurred or first obtained knowledge.
+Students or parents/guardians should report their verbal or written Title IX complaint to a school administrator or the Title IX Coordinator within six months from the date the alleged incident occurred or the date knowledge of the violation was first obtained.
 Complainants have a right to a timely and informal resolution at the school site.

 If the complainant is dissatisfied with the school-site decision, the complainant may file a written Uniform Complaint Procedures (UCP) complaint directly with the Assistant Superintendent, Human Resources Division.
 This will begin the investigation process which must be completed within 60 days.